-Edit 2018: This document is extremely outdated.
+Edit 2018: This document is obsolete - things have changed a lot since 2014.
 I am leaving this post up, but be aware that it reflects both an outdated view of my personal setup, as well as an ill-founded confidence in my own expertise!

 This is about how I set up python.
 In particular, I think that a language is useless without ready libraries to do almost anything under the sun.
 I also firmly believe that python is a tool.
 I don’t care what programming language I am using, as long as I can get things done fast.
 I want the programming language to get out of my way, and let me focus on the interesting things.
 Therefore, I think the listed libraries should be default parts of python, and I treat them as such here.

 Here are the components of my “bare-bones python installation”:

 pylab.
 There are no words which can adequately describe the utility of those three libraries.
 If you’ve ever used matlab, you will feel right at home using pylab.

 @jitbefore a method makes it compile to machine code transparently.
 The speedups on loops are enormous, and the time saved is the reason it has earend its place in my “bare-bones” python installation.

 Installing the above-mentioned components is easy on most linux systems.
 I don’t include details, since if you’re using linux, you probably already know how to use a terminal.

 If you use Arch,

 pacman -S python2-matplotlib python2-ipython python2-scipy python2-ipython should get the basics out of the way, leaving python2-numba-git and python2-theano which can be found in the AUR.
 At the time of writing, python2-numba-git is broken, but should be fixed any day now.